-Enhanced and Innovative In Situ Biotechnologies for Contaminated Land Remediation (EiCLaR)
+Enhanced and Innovative In Situ Biotechnologies for Contaminated Land Remediation (EiCLaR) - www.eiclar.org

-In 2020, CL:AIRE was part of a successful consortium bid for funding for project EiCLaR.
-The four-year project will start in early 2021 and is a EU/China consortium composed of 13 EU and 5 Chinese partners.
-The project, led by the University of Lyon, will develop scientific and technical innovations for in situ bioremediation technologies.
+CL:AIRE is part of a EU and China consortium called EiCLaR composed of thirteen EU and five Chinese partners.
+Led by the University of Lyon, the four-year project started in early 2021 and will develop scientific and technical innovations for in situ bioremediation technologies.
 CL:AIRE is involved in delivering the knowledge transfer activities.